grahamjharvey/AppControl_scripts/README.md

 NOTE: This script only creates new File Rules, it does not modify existing File Rules or delete File Rules.
 If you import an existing hash you may receive an error.

-This script is provided as is and does not include support from VMware or its employees.
+This script is provided as is and does not include support from Carbon Black or its employees.

+The MS-driver-hashlist*.csv files contain hashes for the relevant version of the Microsoft Recommended Driver Block Rules (version number in the file name).
+These CSV files contain all deduplicated hashes so will include both the MD5 and SHA256 hashes for each driver.